apacheignite/documentation/web-console/demo-mode.md

   ]
 }
 [/block]
-## Import domain model from database
+## 2.Import domain model from database

 In this mode, an instance of the in-memory H2 database will be started on the connected Ignite Web Agent.
 To evaluate:
   * Go to Ignite Web Console `Domain model` screen.